githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-Learn-about-the-two-distinct-phases-of-a-GitHub-Actions-Importer-migration-and-their-associated-commands.md

 In the following lab exericse you will be provided step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.

-But in the meantime, in this unit we will be reviewing the two phases of how you can approach a GitHub Actions Importer Migration: Planning and Migrating and their associated commands.
+But in the meantime, in this unit we will be reviewing the two phases of how you can approach a GitHub Actions Importer Migration: planning and migrating and their associated commands.

-- We’ll walk through the Planning Phase of your migration and introduce you to the:
+- We’ll walk through the planning phase of your migration and introduce you to the:
   - ```audit```
   - ```forecast```
   - And ```dry-run``` commands
-- And for the Migration Phase, we’ll introduce you to the ```migration``` command.
+- And for the migration phase, we’ll introduce you to the ```migration``` command.
 - We will also review what is not automatically migrated over with GitHub Actions Importer.

 But for now, let’s start with the planning phase of your migration.